diegoamorosor/Numerical-Methods-Algorithms/README.md

 * **Code Optimization Tip:** In your interactive scripts, instead of evaluating the string function repeatedly with `sympy.sympify().subs()` inside your loops, use `sympy.lambdify` *once* before the loop starts.
 This compiles the text into a native Python function, drastically speeding up your algorithms!
 * **Fun Fact** 🤓 Simpson's rules are named after English mathematician Thomas Simpson, but the astronomer Johannes Kepler used incredibly similar geometric techniques over 100 years earlier to calculate the volume of wine barrels!

+---

+🎉 That’s All!
+I hope this detailed breakdown helps you master your Numerical Methods code and the math behind it!